-Office furniture and equipment 10% to 33.33% Leasehold improvement 14.29% Software 14.29% to 40%
+Office furniture and equipment 10% to 33.33%

+Leasehold improvement 16.66%

+Software 14.29% to 40%

 An item of plant, equipment or software and any significant part initially recognised is derecognised upon disposal or when no future economic benefits are expected from its use or disposal.
-Any gain or loss arising on de-recognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in the statement of profit or loss and other comprehensive income when the asset is derecognised.
+Any gain or loss arising on de-recognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in the statement comprehensive income when the asset is derecognised.